whitneyburton/portfolios/students/1801-back/tyler-lundgren/20180301-tyler-lundgren-m1.md

 * [GitHub URL](https://github.com/nergdnvlt/cards)
 * [Original Assignment](http://backend.turing.io/module1/projects/flashcards)

-* This project is interesting to look back on.
+* For me, this project is extremely interesting to look back on: I remember struggling a lot.
+Not knowing what to do, nor how to do it.
 At the time I had absolutely no conception of classes or methods or TDD.
-All these were brand new concepts and its incredible how much I've learned in the mod.
-Today creating classes, methods, using TDD are everyday activities.
+All these concepts were brand new and it is incredible how much I've learned in such a short period of time.
+Now classes, methods, and TDD are so basic and fundamental.
 It's really surprising to see how far we have actually come.

 Evaluation comments: